openshift/installer/docs/user/openstack/README.md

 * There is an amphora load balancer VM being deployed per OpenShift service with the default Octavia load balancer driver (amphora driver).
 If the environment is resource constrained it could be a problem to create a large amount of services.
 * Depending on the Octavia version, UDP listeners are not supported.
 This means that OpenShift UDP services are not supported.
-* There is a known limitation of Octavia not supporting listeners on UDP and TCP on the same port.
-Thus services expose the same port for UDP and TCP are not supported -- only the TCP listener will be created.
+* There is a known limitation of Octavia not supporting listeners on different protocols (e.g., UDP and TCP) on the same port.
+Thus services exposing the same port for different protocols are not supported.
 * Due to the above UDP limitations of Octavia, Kuryr is forcing pods to use TCP for DNS resolution (`use-vc` option at `resolv.conf`).
 This may be a problem for pods running Go applications compiled with `CGO_DEBUG` flag disabled as that forces to use the `go` resolver that is only using UDP and is not considering the `use-vc` option added by Kuryr to the `resolv.conf`.
+This is a problem also for musl-based containers as it's resolver does not support `use-vc` option.
+This would include e.g., images build from `alpine`.

 ## Running The Installer